Museum of Earth History

 The Museum of Earth History is a controversial young Earth creationist museum based on fundamentalist Christian theology.
 It features replicas of dinosaur skeletons in exhibits and the Book of Genesis biblical scripture.

-Exhibits explain that extinction of dinosaurs was caused by the Great Flood rather than a comet.
-Noah carried dinosaurs aboard his ark.
-A Tyrannosaurus alongside Adam and Eve are described as living in peace with each other therefore Tyrannosaurus was a herbivore rather than a carnivore.
+Exhibits explain that extinction of dinosaurs was caused by the Great Flood rather than a meteorite and that Noah carried dinosaurs aboard his ark.
+A Tyrannosaurus alongside Adam and Eve are described as living in peace with each other, therefore Tyrannosaurus was a herbivore rather than a carnivore.

 Originally located in Eureka Springs, Arkansas on the grounds of The Great Passion Play, but later moved to the campus of Christ for the Nations Institute in Dallas, Texas.